 One notable such crime spree involved three New Jersey men who, over the course of about four months, made off with over 900 tons of cardboard, as reported by Metro Philadephia.
 While most illegal cardboard runners simply steal the boxes laying idle off the side of the road (which is typical in larger cities) or from behind large stores like Wal-Mart or Target, the New Jersey trio were more creative.
 They created a sham corporation called “Metro Paper, Inc.” and rented trucks.
 Then, they monitored the pickup schedules at large stores which went through a high amount of boxes.
 Once they had the schedule down, they made sure they arrived before the legitimate haulers, picking up the boxes and moving on to their next target.

 Seems like a waste of time — or, a crime not worth the risk?
-According to Waste Recycling News, the group sold their treasure trove of used cardboard boxes for just north of $100,000.
+According to NBC 4 New York, the group sold their treasure trove of used cardboard boxes for just north of $100,000.

 Double bonus!: There’s a National Toy Hall of Fame in Rochester, New York.
 As reported by USA Today, in 2005, three toys were enshrined into the Hall — the Jack-in-the-Box, the board game Candy Land, and the empty cardboard box.